pklaus/PyOscilloskop/README.md

 PyOscilloskop
 =============

-This python library/application can control a Rigol Oscilloskop on Linux using its USBTMC driver.
+This python library/application can control the Rigol oscilloscope DS1052E on Linux using its USBTMC driver.
 This fork adds support for the Rigol function generator DG1022.

 You can compare the difference of this fork to the original repository [here](https://github.com/pklaus/PyOscilloskop/compare).